Mushi-mushi/mushi-mushi.github.io/WIP/ROP_Emporium.markdown

 ---
 layout: post
-title:  "Ret2win"
+title:  "ROP Emporium: Ret2win"
 date:   21-02-2020 13:34:34
 categories: exploitation
-tags: Exploitation ROP_Emporium Ret2win
+tags: Exploitation, ROP_Emporium, Ret2win
 ---

+As I am not that experienced with exploitation yet, I recently decided to follow the series of challenges offered by [ROP Emporium][link1].
+The challenges will be explained here both as a documentation exercise and with the hope that other cybersecurity enthusiasts will be able to find some value in my post.
+Since I'll solve most of the challenges in x64 architecture, the following document might be helpful [x64 cheatsheet][link2]

 Requirement
 ===========
-First we download the zip file for the challenges:
+First, we download the zip file for the challenges:
 {% highlight bash%}
 wget https://ropemporium.com/binary/rop_emporium_all_challenges.zip
 unzip rop_emporium_all_challenges.zip